S0la1re/Coffee-Sales-Data-Analysis-Project/README.md

 # Coffee Sales Data Analysis Project

-This Excel project is a part of my data analyst portfolio.
-It utilizes data from Mo Chen's GitHub repository (Mo Chen is a data analyst and YouTuber).
+This project aims to demonstrating my proficiency in Excel as a data analysis tool.
+This project demonstrates various data manipulation, cleaning, and visualization techniques.
+The project uses data from Mo Chen's GitHub repository.
+(Mo Chen is a data analyst and YouTuber).
 The source of the data can be found [here](https://github.com/mochen862/excel-project-coffee-sales/blob/main/coffeeOrdersData.xlsx).

 ## Sheet Descriptions: